 Blue False Indigo, Blue Wild Indigo

-I bought this plant from the Green Street Market in Clinton, Missouri in the spring of 2017.
+I brought this plant home from the Green Street Market in Clinton, Missouri in the spring of 2017.
 There were several larger pots of Baptisia ‘Lunar Eclipse’ that were flowering but they were a bit pricy.
 SO, I settled for one of the smaller plants that wasn’t flowering yet.
+The label said it was also a ‘Lunar Eclipse’.

 I originally wrote this page for Baptisia ‘Lunar Eclipse’, taking many photos, writing captions, and adding them to this page only to find out later the plant was incorrectly labeled.
 This plant was NOT a Baptisia ‘Lunar Eclipse’.